Can Allergies Cause Clogged Ears? Diagnosis and Treatment

 The initial sign of clogged ears is often a feeling of fullness or pressure in the ear.
 This can be accompanied by slight discomfort or a dull ache.
 The sensation can also extend to the throat, causing an itchy throat and ears.
 This is often due to the inflammation and swelling caused by allergic reactions.

-Other symptoms can include muffled hearing or a temporary hearing loss.
+Other symptoms can include muffled hearing or temporary hearing loss.
 This occurs when the inflammation and fluid buildup caused by allergies obstruct the Eustachian tubes, leading to a feeling of fullness and hearing impairment.
 The pain in the ear caused by this inflammation can range from mild to severe.

 In severe cases, allergies can even lead to vertigo or severe dizziness.
 This occurs when the inflammation and fluid buildup disrupt the inner ear's functioning, which plays a crucial role in maintaining balance.
 Understanding the connection between allergies and vertigo can help manage the symptoms effectively.